EmmanuelChristianos/EmmanuelChristianos.github.io/docs/blog/networking.md

 1. Routers
 2. Link Layer Switches

 The difference between the two lies with how they process the information in packets to determine where to send them.
 Routers, 'route' packets through the internet, to other routers using the IP address of the destination end system.
-Each Device connected to the internet has an IP address, something that looks like this:  '157.240.8.35'  (This is [Facebook's](www.facebook.com){:.fs-4 .md-0 .mr-0} address for me -- Facebooks IP address will likely be different for you).
+Each Device connected to the internet has an IP address, something that looks like this:  '157.240.8.35' which is www.facebook.com's IP address for me -- Facebooks IP address will likely be different for you).

 <div class="code-example" markdown="1">